ctippur/votingsystem/README.md

    * Due to time constraints, implemented basic testing framewor.

 # Testing

 | Scenario | Testing status |
 | Empty media | Yes  |
 | Adding new media | Yes |
 | Add new vote to a media that has not been voted on | Yes |
 | Add vote to an exinsting media | Yes |

+In order to test api locally, compile the code using your favourite tool with "mvn clean install" as build options and invoke the embedded jar file using java --add-modules=java.xml.bind,java.activation -jar target/maven-archetype-quickstart-1.0-SNAPSHOT.jar

+Remote testing can be done using testall script.

 # Deployment
 Deployment is broken into 2 parts due to time constraints: